suchanek/proteusPy/paper/paper.md

 # [DisulfideLoader](https://suchanek.github.io/proteusPy/proteusPy/DisulfideLoader.html)

-This class represents the disulfide database itself and is its primary means of accession.
+This class encapsulates the disulfide database itself and is its primary means of accession.
 Instantiation takes 2 parameters: ``subset`` and ``verbose``.
 Given the size of the database, one can use the ``subset`` parameter to load the first 1000 disulfides into memory.
 This facilitates quicker development and testing new functions.
-I recommend using at least a 16 GB machine to work with the full dataset.
+I recommend using a machine with 16GB or more to work with the full dataset.

-The entirety of the RCSB disulfide database is stored within the class via a [DisulfideList]("https://suchanek.github.io/proteusPy/proteusPy/DisulfideList.html"), a ```Pandas``` .csv file, and a ```dict``` of indices mapping the RCSB IDs into their respective list of disulfides.
+The entirety of the RCSB disulfide database is stored within the class via a [DisulfideList]("https://suchanek.github.io/proteusPy/proteusPy/DisulfideList.html"), a ```Pandas``` .csv file, and a ```dict``` of indices mapping the RCSB IDs into their respective list of disulfide bond objects.
 The datastructures allow simple, direct and flexible access to the disulfide structures contained within.
 This makes it possible to access the disulfides by array index, RCSB structure ID or disulfide name.

 Example: